PromptCast: A New Prompt-based Learning Paradigm for Time Series Forecasting: Benchmark

 \section{Benchmark}

-In this section, we present the benchmarking study and analysis for the proposed \tname\ task.
-Through the experiments on the established \name\ dataset, we aim to answer two main research questions: \textbf{\textit{RQ1}}: Can we use language generation models to predict time series under the \tname\ task setting?
-Compared to the conventional numerical-based time-series forecasting methods, what is the performance of language generation-based forecasting models? \textbf{\textit{RQ2}}: Can forecasting time series with prompts as well as using language generation models achieve better generalization ability?
+In this section, we present our benchmarking study and analysis for the proposed \tname\ task.
+By conducting experiments on the established \name\ dataset, we aim to address the following two main research questions: \textbf{\textit{RQ1}}: Can we use language generation models to predict time series?
+Compared to the conventional numerical-based time-series forecasting methods, what is the performance of our PromptCast? \textbf{\textit{RQ2}}: Can forecasting time series with prompts as well as using language generation models achieve better generalization ability?